-This Hypnotherapy definition is a mind-based treatment that uses hypnotic states to access your subconscious and generate change both in the psyche as well as the physical.
+This Hypnotherapy definition considers hypnosis as a mind-based modality that uses hypnotic states to access the subconscious and generate change both in the psyche as well as the physical body.

 The British Medical Association (BMA) studied hypnosis and satisfied themselves of “the genuineness of the hypnotic state.

 The definition of hypnotherapy has evolved.
 As with many therapies, modern hypnotherapy has to become a client-centered therapy in which the client is guided by the hypnotherapist to dialogue with their subconscious mind – also known as the body-mind – in order to gain an understanding and resolution of their issues, symptoms, and reactive emotions.